mmpourhashem/LiTeLLab/README.md

 ## Getting Started

 1. Ensure you have Java installed and [Z3](https://github.com/Z3Prover/z3) configured on your machine.
+(Note that the path to the installed Z3 must be updated in the runZ3.sh or runZ3.bat files.)
 2. Clone the LiTeLLab repository:

    ```bash